Mounir on Spurs switch

 Tottenham Hotspur (Spurs) Football Club is located in North London.
 The club is also known as Spurs.
 Tottenham's home ground is White Hart Lane.
 The club motto is Audere est Facere (To dare is to do).

-"He is a player that many teams have looked at and, fortunately, we are the lucky ones to sign him.
+“He’s a player a lot of clubs were looking at but we are the lucky ones to sign him.”